 Doing so can help young people learn more effectively, develop a strong sense of belonging and become more empowered—and it doesn’t take much extra time or effort.

 “Structure and Clear Limits,” a popular workshop provided by the Institute for Youth Success at Education Northwest, provides helpful information about creating a safe and productive learning environment for students.
-(The workshop was originally developed by .)
+(The workshop was originally developed by the David P. Weikart Center for Youth Program Quality.)

 Here are some important things for educators to keep in mind: